-- 70% who start their search for legal online, contact a law office by phone
+- 70% of potential clients who start their search for legal services online, contact a law office by phone

-- The most likely people to use internet search to find legal services are those earning over $150,000 per year
+- The most likely people to use the internet to search and find legal services are those earning over $150,000 per year

 - Online Rating is the most important factor used by consumers to judge a law firm